 Uses For Night Vision Devices

-While many states frown on nighttime hunting of certain animals like deer and bear, many states have opened up the ability to hunt hogs because they are such a nuisance and a destructive force.
+While many states frown on night vision hunting of certain animals like deer and bear, many states have opened up the ability to hunt hogs because they are such a nuisance and a destructive force.
 Thus, hunting hogs at night became common.

 In fact, it’s one of the most exciting and rewarding hunts because hogs prefer to move during the night.
 A set of night vision equipment makes it possible for hunters to safely and accurately shoot their chosen game.